 Property damage liability is an essential part of your auto insurance policy.
-It provides you with an additional level of protection in case you’re found to be at-fault for an accident.
-Find out what property damage liability insurance is, what it covers and how much you need in this article.
+It provides you with an additional level of financial protection in case you’re found to be at-fault for an accident.
+Find out what property damage liability insurance is and what it covers in this article.

 What is property damage liability?

 Property damage liability is a required component of a car insurance policy.
 It covers damage you cause to another vehicle or someone else’s property while driving.
 For example, if you were to rear-end or sideswipe another vehicle, or back into your neighbor’s mailbox, property damage liability may cover the repairs and replacement of these objects, up to the coverage limit you chose for your policy.
 Each state has its own minimum requirements for property damage liability, although you can choose to have higher limits as well.
 Generally, the more coverage you have, the more financial protection you have because you minimize your chances of paying out of pocket if you damage someone else’s property.

 If you’re at fault in a car accident, your insurance company would pay for the other party’s repairs up to your coverage limit.
 If the damages are estimated to be above your coverage amount chosen, you would need to cover the rest out-of-pocket.
 Alternatively, if you have an umbrella insurance policy, you could tap into that once your auto insurance liability has hit its limit.
 If your insurance cannot cover the costs of damages, the injured party could sue you for your personal assets to cover the missing costs.

 How much property damage insurance do I need?